G - LAL

 Lakers G Alex Caruso (hand) is listed as "probable" for Friday night's game against the Grizzlies.

 Over the last week, Caruso has been dealing with a hand strain, but he is expected to see the floor for Friday's matchup against the Grizzlies.
 However, Caruso is only averaging 5.5 points, 2.4 rebounds, and 2.1 assists in the 2020-21 campaign.
 He remains a desperation start in all fantasy formats.

-Lakers guard Alex Caruso has been ruled out of Thursday's game against the Rockets due to neck spasms.
+Lakers G Alex Caruso (hand) has been ruled out of Monday's game against the Thunder.

 Caruso is dealing with a hand strain.
 Kentavious Caldwell-Pope and Talen Horton-Tucker should both see an increase in minutes in his absence.

 Lakers G Alex Caruso is questionable Monday night against the Thunder with a right-hand strain.

 If Caruso sits look for Wesley Matthews and Quinn Cook to fill his role at backup guard.

 Alex Caruso stashed 10 points (3-5 FG, 1-1 3Pt, 3-3 FT), three rebounds and two steals in 26 minutes of work on Saturday versus the Pistons.